JWock82/Pynite/README.md

 1. Accuracy: There are no guarantees PyNite is error free, but accuracy and correctness are a priority.
 When bugs or errors are identified, top priority will be given to eliminate them.
 PyNite's code is frequently reviewed, and its output is tested against a suite of textbook problems with known solutions using continuous integration (CI) anytime a change to the code base is made.
 If you do happen to find an error, please report it as an issue.

-2. Simplicity: There are other finite element alternatives out there with many more capabilities, but they are often lacking in documentation, written in outdated languages, or require extensive knowledge of finite element theory and/or element formulations to use.
+2. Simplicity: There are other finite element alternatives out there with many more capabilities, but they are often lacking in documentation, written in difficult languages, or require extensive knowledge of finite element theory and/or element formulations to use.
 PyNite is not intended to be the most technically advanced solver out there.
 Rather, the goal is to provide a robust yet simple general purpose package.

 4. Improvement: I plan to continue supporting PyNite for many years to come.
 There are a lot of pieces I'd like to add to PyNite going forward.
 There's a lot of potential to create extensions as well to solve all kinds of engineering problems.
 There are more problems to solve than I have time for, so some priorities will have to be made.
 The plan is to keep PyNite mainstream, adding core functionality first.
-Occasionally however I may just add what interests me at the time.

 5. Collaboration: The intent is to keep PyNite free and open source.
 This will encourage future development and contributions.
 Keeping it open source will allow anyone to inspect and improve the code it runs on.
-If you see an area you think you can help PyNite improve in you are encouraged to contribute.
-I'd like to get PyNite doing a lot more.
-Don't be offended if I'm a little slow to accept your contributions.
-FEA is a very technical subject and accuracy is extremely important to me.
-Sometimes I'm a little slow understanding both FEA and Python and it takes some time for me to comprehend what's being proposed.
-I also have a young family to take care of that takes first priority.
+If you see an area you can help PyNite improve in you are encouraged to contribute.

 # Support
 Whether you just need help getting started with PyNite, or are looking to build something more complex, there are a few resources available: